-All records related to the medical or psychological treatment of a minor who is the subject of a juvenile delinquency petition shall be made available upon request to the Court and the Probation Department by all individuals, agencies and entities that are either paying for or providing medical or psychological treatment or assessment services to the minor.
-These individuals, agencies and entities include: hospitals, laboratories, health insurers, health plans, health maintenance organizations, clinics, physicians, psychologists, psychotherapists, counselors and any other individual or entity providing medical or psychological treatment or assessment services to the minor.
+All records related to the medical or psychological treatment of a minor who is the subject of a juvenile justice petition shall be made available upon request to the court and the JPD by all individuals, agencies, and entities that are either paying for or providing medical or psychological treatment or assessment services to the minor.
+These individuals, agencies, and entities include: hospitals, laboratories, health insurers, health plans, health maintenance organizations, clinics, physicians, psychologists, psychotherapists, counselors, and any other individual or entity providing medical or psychological treatment or assessment services to the minor.

-The minor's treatment records include, but are not limited to: medical history and physical examination, discharge summaries, progress notes, medication records, drug and alcohol test results, x-rays and their interpretation, laboratory results, dental records, psychiatric records including consultations, physician orders, pharmacy records, nursing notes, mental health records and alcohol and substance abuse treatment records.
-Treatment records do not include any document that would violate the attorney-client or attorney work product privileges.
-(Adopted 1/1/2011)
+The minor's treatment records include, but are not limited to: medical history and physical examination, discharge summaries, progress notes, medication records, drug and alcohol test results, x-rays and their interpretation, laboratory results, dental records, psychiatric records including consultations, physician orders, pharmacy records, nursing notes, mental health records, and alcohol and substance abuse treatment records.
+Treatment records do not include any document if the release of that document would violate the attorney-client or attorney work product privileges.
+(Adopted 1/1/2011; Rev. 1/1/2014; Rev. 1/1/2018)